About Us

 The Arbitration Certification Program's Mandates

-The Department of Consumer Affairs' Arbitration Certification Program (ACP) certifies and monitors third-party arbitration programs of participating automobile manufacturers to ensure compliance with California laws and regulations governing resolution of warranty disputes involving new/used vehicles purchased with the manufacturer's new-car warranty.
-The ACP also ensures that certified programs conduct dispute resolution in a fair and expeditious manner.
-One of the program's goals is to promote the use of alternative dispute resolution, in lieu of court action, to reduce the strain and cost on consumers and the court system.
-The ACP is mandated by California Business and Professions Code Sections 472 - 472.5 to perform the following:
+The Department of Consumer Affairs' Arbitration Certification Program (ACP) certifies and monitors third-party arbitration programs and the manufacturers they sponsor to ensure compliance with California laws and program regulations on resolving warranty disputes for new vehicles bought with the manufacturer’s new-car warranty.
+The ACP also ensures that certified programs conduct resolution disputes in a fair and expeditious manner.
+One goal of the program’s goals is to promote alternative dispute resolution instead of court litigation to reduce costs and strain on consumers and the court system.

 - Submit a biennial report to the Legislature on the effectiveness of certified arbitration programs.